-Balsa models will be judged on both their construction and their ability to fly.
+Balsa models are judged on both their construction and their ability to fly.

-The balsa glider design to be used will be that which is in the AAL Aircraft Modelling Class 4 Booklet and is to be built using the standard balsa sizes shown in the plan without excessive modification.
+The balsa glider design to be used is in the AAL Aircraft Modelling Class 4 Booklet and is to be built using the standard balsa sizes shown in the plan without excessive modification.

-The wingspan of any model shall not be less than 30cm.
+The wingspan of any model will not be less than 30cm.

 |Group One||8 – 11 years|

 |Group Two||12 – 14 years|

 Individual members shall enter only one balsa model each.

 All balsa models entered must be the work of the entrant entirely.
 In the case of Group 1 (8–11 years) entrants, an absolute minimum of help is permitted, but not encouraged.